AmadeusW/dadswebsite/www.del-art.ca/content/portfolio/SCA_Catalog.md

 ![sample image](/img/portfolio/sca/selected_for_cover_with-Gamut.jpg)

 Above presented is the sharpest example of color range that is non transferable from RGB gamut to CMYK color space.
 Yet this very picture was selected for the cover.
 The Gamut Warning is actually used in printshops as an excuse to print artwork as it comes out from submitted CMYK files, in this case, with the huge shift in blue hues.
 So to make this reproduction acceptable, some additional knowledge and experience is needed.
-And in order not to complain about the printing house, I will say that there are not many printshops where such experiments could be carried out.
+And in order to do the justice to the printing house, I will say that there are not many printshops where such experiments could be carried out.

 > After all, the catalogue has been very positively received.
-When I compared the reproductions with the pictures presented at the exhibition, the differences resulted only from the incompatibility of the provided photos.
+When I compared the reproductions with the pictures presented at the exhibition, the differences were almost unnoticeable, resulting only from the incompatibility of the provided photos.